ch3cook-fdu/Vote2Cap-DETR/README.md

 - 2024-02-21. 💥 Code for [Vote2Cap-DETR++](https://arxiv.org/abs/2309.02999) is released!

-- 2024-02-20. 🚩 Vote2Cap-DETR++ reached 1st place on the [Scan2Cap online test benchmark](https://kaldir.vc.in.tum.de/scanrefer_benchmark/benchmark_captioning).
+- 2024-02-20. 🚩 Vote2Cap-DETR++ reaches 1st place on the [Scan2Cap online test benchmark](https://kaldir.vc.in.tum.de/scanrefer_benchmark/benchmark_captioning).

-- 2023-10-06. 🚩 Vote2Cap-DETR won the Scan2Cap Challenge in the 3rd Language for 3D Scene Workshop at ICCV 2023.
+- 2023-10-06. 🚩 Vote2Cap-DETR wins the Scan2Cap Challenge in the 3rd Language for 3D Scene Workshop at ICCV 2023.

 - 2023-09-07. 📃 We further propose an advanced model, [Vote2Cap-DETR++](https://arxiv.org/pdf/2309.02999.pdf), which decouples feature extraction for object localization and caption generation.